 The first thing you'll need to know is that the Soviet state security service was named "KGB" only after 1954.

 ), shortly after the October Revolution and led by Felix Dzerzhinsky.
 It was originally supposed to be a temporary body to ensure security during the 'extraordinary" circumstances of the Russian Civil War (hence the name).
-But, by the end of the war, it had grown powerful enough to make itself... somewhat less temporary.
+But, by the end of the war, it had grown powerful enough to make itself... somewhat less temporary under 'Iron Felix' Dzherzhinsky.
+Indicative of Iron Felix's status within the party was that he was the only one who ignored Lenin's smoking ban (in party meetings) and got away with it.
+Fortunately for the country, Dzherzhinsky's unfortunate death from a heart attack in 1926 prevented the organisation from amassing even more power.
 Also, it originally dealt only with suppressing dissidents, but acquired a foreign intelligence section in 1920.

 During Stalin's time, the OGPU ("Joint State Political Directorate/gosudarstvennoye politicheskoye upravlenie

 and reined the purges in, even starting a judicial review on the cases tried during his predecessors.
-In fact, some people who suffered the Great Purges were rehabilitated during the Stalin's regime already.
+In fact, some people who suffered the Great Purges were rehabilitated during Stalin's regime.
 After that, Beria continued to serve as a Stalin's right hand man,note

 using his sinister reputation as a motivational tool.
 It proved to be his undoing later

-As for NKVD itself, after the war it became the MGB (Ministry for State Security) in 1946.
-It lost foreign intelligence for a while and in 1953 was merged into the Ministry for Internal Affairs for a year by Beriya.
-After Stalin's death Beriya, as well as many other Politburo members, took part in a fierce competition to get supreme power.
-The first part of this consisted of everyone joining forces against Beriya, who was considered too dangerous to live, let alone rule the USSR.
+As for the NKVD itself, after the war it became the MGB (Ministry for State Security) in 1946.
+It lost foreign intelligence for a while and in 1953 was merged into the Ministry for Internal Affairs for a year by Beria.
+After Stalin's death Beria, as well as many other Politburo members, took part in a fierce competition to get supreme power.
+The first part of this consisted of everyone joining forces against Beria, who was considered too dangerous to live, let alone rule the USSR.
 After he was safely dead, the remaining Politburo members could have a nice, civilized power struggle in which the losers were merely disgraced and demoted, as opposed to being shot.

 , whom Khruschev reportedly brought specifically in case of him resisting, and his later public process was actually a sham.
 This rumor probably inspired the similar scene in David Weber